 Part 2: Plant Responses to Stimuli

-In the section above, we’ve listed a set of plant hormones and briefly described the processes they regulate.
+In the section above, we’ve listed a set of plant hormones and briefly identified the behaviors they regulate.
 In the section below, we’ll describe the different stimuli that plants can respond to, the responses to these stimuli, and the hormones that play a role in the response pathway.
 In some cases, we will also go into some depth describing the pathways that regulate these responses.
 In other words, the section below explains how these hormones regulate the behaviors described in the previous section.

 Plant Responses to Light: Phototropism and Germination